Movatterモバイル変換

 Main article:Micro black hole

 A small mass has an extremely small Schwarzschild radius.
-A black hole of mass similar to that ofMount Everest,[20]6.3715×1014 kg, would have a Schwarzschild radius much smaller than ananometre.[citation needed] The Schwarzschild radius would be 2 ×6.6738×10−11 m3⋅kg−1⋅s−2 ×6.3715×1014 kg / (299792458 m⋅s−1)2 =9.46×10−13 m =9.46×10−4 nm.
+A black hole of mass similar to that ofMount Everest,[20]6.3715×1014 kg, would have a Schwarzschild radius much smaller than ananometre.
+The Schwarzschild radius would be 2 ×6.6738×10−11 m3⋅kg−1⋅s−2 ×6.3715×1014 kg / (299792458 m⋅s−1)2 =9.46×10−13 m =9.46×10−4 nm.
 Its average density at that size would be so high that no known mechanism could form such extremely compact objects.
-Such black holes might possibly be formed in an early stage of the evolution of the universe, just after theBig Bang, when densities of matter were extremely high.
+Such black holes might possibly have been formed in an early stage of the evolution of the universe, just after theBig Bang, when densities of matter were extremely high.
 Therefore, these hypothetical miniature black holes are calledprimordial black holes.[citation needed]

 Other uses